In Defense of Ready-to-Wear Corsets

 You may be wondering if the bespoke corset wouldn’t be a better choice anyway — why not just go for full custom for the first time, and every time?
 I want to play devil’s advocate with you for a minute (although RTW corsets are far from the devil).
 By wearing corsets, we learn about corsets and our own body and how the two interact.
 You learn things from wearing a fully-constructed corset for hours or days that you wouldn’t know from having your measurements taken or a mockup fitting.
 You learn that your ribs are really squishy — or really not.
 You learn if the compressible part of your waist is very short or long.
 You learn about the shape of a back curve that puts pressure on your spine, or your favorite hip spring silhouette.
 The more experienced corsetieres will know what to look for and how to balance a lot of those things out, but ultimately we are not psychic, especially if you are ordering online and doing a remote fitting and we can’t even touch you.
 And that’s why I think wearing ready-to-wear corsets before you launch into the investment of a fully custom corset is not only valid, but valuable.

 Ultimately, ready to wear and custom corsets both come in different grades of quality.
 No matter which route you choose, do your research.
-A handmade RTW corset is very different from one produced in a Chinese sweatshop, of course, but consider this scenario: some bespoke corsetieres may have a RTW line that they rarely sell and therefore haven’t fully developed or prototyped in an adequate range of styles and sizes.
+A handmade RTW corset is very different from one produced in a Chinese sweatshop, of course, but consider this scenario: some bespoke corsetieres may have a RTW line they rarely sell and therefore haven’t fully developed or prototyped in an adequate range of styles and sizes.
 When designing my ready-to-wear line, I did extensive market research into sizing, then used three fit models of the same size with very different body types to test my samples.
 I’m still making tweaks here and there (and that ability is one of the great things about being a small designer and doing everything in-house).
 Dark Garden built its ready-to-wear line based its exhaustive archive of custom corset patterns.
-And a custom corset from a corsetiere with 5 or 10 or 20 years of experience is very different from one made by someone who is just launching their corset business after making a few corsets for his or herself and a few friends.
+And a custom corset from a corsetiere with five or ten or 20 years of experience is very different from one made by someone who is just launching their corset business after making a few corsets for his or herself and a few friends.
 When you are corset shopping, that is not the time to bargain hunt.